kwitaszek/SmartWatch/README.md

 ![](https://github.com/kwitaszek/SmartWatch/blob/master/Images/adapter_connections.png)

 Making sure the connections are correct, plug in the adapter into your PC.
-Once connected, your Arduino should be flashing blue meaning the connections are succesful.
+Once connected, your Arduino should be flashing blue meaning the connections are successful.

 Next, you will need an Arduino IDE.
 You can download the official IDE from the official Arduino website.